Quickly open the source of a Python module from the command-line

 2. Even better, allow the reservations to be queued as a flag to qrsub.
 This would eliminate the point for such a script entirely.

-New OOM killer implementation in Linux 2.6.36
+New OOM Killer Implementation in Linux 2.6.36

 As reported on Kernel Newbies, there is almost a complete rewrite of the Out Of Memory (OOM) killer algorithm in the recently-release 2.6.36 kernel.